VimarshDwivedi/Smart-Task_Management_app/README.md

 Contributions are welcome!
 Please fork the repo and submit a PR.
 Follow proper commit message conventions and write clean, documented code.

-📃 License
-This project is licensed under the MIT License.

 📬 Contact
 Author: Vimarsh Dwivedi
 📧 LinkedIn
 📂 GitHub

-yaml
-Copy
-Edit